rachelng-rpas/openreoc/articles/Record-Keeping Guide/02-record-types.md

 ### How B1 and B2 Work Together

 The Personnel Register is the **snapshot** — who is qualified for what right now.
-The Training Log is the **history** — what training has been delivered over time.
+The Training Log is the **history**: what training has been delivered over time.

 When someone completes training (logged in B2), their Personnel Register entry (B1) gets updated to reflect their new qualifications or approvals.
 The two records cross-reference each other.